ghp-management/get-projectV2-id/README.md

 # get-projectV2-id

-This action actually outputs the ProjectV2 long format ID starting from the organization login name and project number.
+This action actually outputs the ProjectV2 long format ID starting from the organization/ user login name and project number.

 ## Usage